CV34 4HB - 5 bed mill street heritage home in Mill Street, CV34 4HB

 5 bed 3 bath Town House

-Stunning vaulted first-floor Victorian ballroom with park views
+Stunning vaulted Victorian ballroom with dual-aspect sash windows

-Five generous bedrooms; principal suite with steam/shower en-suite
+Five double bedrooms; principal suite with steam/shower en‑suite

-Four-chamber cellar with storage or wine-cellar potential (flying freehold)
+Four‑chamber cellar offering strong storage or wine‑cellar potential

-Double garage with electric doors and driveway parking for one car
+Double garage with automated doors plus small-car driveway parking

 Property Details